-www.me.gatech.edu/docs/transfer credit form coe.pdf
+www.me.gatech.edu/docs/transfer\credit\form\coe.pdf

-Please complete the form and leave copies (not originals) of the requested information as it will not be returned.
+For ME and NRE class transfer credit, complete the form and leave copies (not originals) of the requested information as it will not be returned.
 Take materials and the completed form to the Office of Student Services.
-You will be notified of the outcome of your request by an e-mail from Dr. David Sanborn, Associate Chair for Undergraduate Studies.
+You will be notified of the outcome of your request by an e-mail from Dr. Al Ferri, Associate Chair for Undergraduate Studies.